Serving all people by providing personalized health and wellness through exemplary care, education and research.

 _______ A parent, brother, or sister has had a stroke.

 Any of the factors above puts you at increased risk of stroke.
 But having 3 or more of certain risk factors (a condition called metabolic syndrome) multiplies your risk.
 These factors include too much weight around your waist, high blood pressure, high blood sugar, and unhealthy cholesterol levels.
 If you're a woman, your risks may also include polycystic ovary syndrome.
-If you have any of these risk factors, be sure to talk to your health care provider.
+If you have any of these risk factors, be sure to talk to your healthcare provider about how to decrease your risk of stroke and improve your overall health.